Seating Considerations in Pressure Injury Prevention

 Evidence Summary

-A meta-analysis of five RCTs (10, 11, 12, 13, 14) showed that using a seating surface with pressure redistribution characteristics was associated with a non-significant lower rate of PI occurrence (relative risk 0.86, 95% confidence interval (CI) 0.74 to 1.01, p = 0.06) compared with non-pressure redistribution seating surfaces.
+A meta-analysis of five RCTs (8-12) was performed.
+It showed that using a seating surface with pressure redistribution characteristics was associated with a non-significant lower rate of PI occurrence (relative risk 0.86, 95% confidence interval (CI) 0.74 to 1.01, p = 0.06) compared with non-pressure redistribution seating surfaces.
 This was a difference of 64 fewer PIs per 1,000 individuals treated [from 118 fewer to 5 more]).
 There is moderate confidence that this effect estimate represents a true effect and that a seating surface with pressure redistribution properties would lead to a reduction in PI occurrence.
 The evidence was downgraded for risk of bias and indirectness.
-The studies reported on a range of different pressure redistribution cushions, including contoured foam, a gel cushion, and a skin protection cushion, used in either a wheelchair (10, 11, 12, 13, 14) or seat (14) by older adults in aged care.
+The studies reported on a range of different pressure redistribution cushions, including contoured foam, a gel cushion, and a skin protection cushion, used in either a wheelchair (8-12) or seat (12) by older adults in aged care.
 In all the studies, the comparator was a foam cushion with no pressure redistribution properties.
 The adverse events appear to be minimal if the cushion is selected, fitted and used according to the manufacturer’s guidance.
 Based on the available evidence and the opinion of the Consumer and Expert Panel Groups and the Guideline Governance Group, using a pressure redistribution cushion is probably acceptable and feasible.
 However, there are variable costs associated with accessing and fitting a pressure redistribution cushion, and there is no evidence on the cost effectiveness.
 The Guideline Governance Group made a strong recommendation because the risk of harm in not using a seating support surface with pressure redistribution features for individuals at risk of PIs is very high.

 Data tables (Downloads)